carologistics/clips_executive/clips_executive/cx_docs/tutorials/hello_world.rst

 Summary
 -------

 You created a package with your first custom configuration for the |CX|, including some CLIPS code.
-This involved preparing directories for confoiguration and CLIPS files via CMake, a yaml configuration to setup a CLIPS environment with the ``FileLoadPlugin`` and finally a CLIPS file defining a simple rule to print hello world.
+This involved preparing directories for configuration and CLIPS files via CMake, a yaml configuration to setup a CLIPS environment with the ``FileLoadPlugin`` and finally a CLIPS file defining a simple rule to print hello world.

 Next Steps
 ----------